ilias-soltani/reload-trigger-extension/README.md

 # Reload Lesson

-I got ragepaited by typing club so i made a firefox extension that reloads the lesson faster :) .
+I got ragebaited by typing club so i made a firefox extension that reloads the lesson faster :) .

 ## Files